Singapore Landmarks

 Web: www.esplanade.com

-Esplanade is one of the largest performing arts centres in the world, it was designed to promote the arts to all Singaporeans.
-The programme is diverse with something for everyone including, music, dance, theatre and visual arts.
+Esplanade is one of the largest performing arts centres in the world, designed to promote the arts to all Singaporeans.
+It has a diverse programme with something for everyone, including music, dance, theatre and visual arts.
 The building itself is striking with its distinctive twin shells that can be seen from the Civic District.
 Esplanade is also a great area to wine and dine away the time.

 Istana